Investigating and Remediating Mold

 In most cases, when small amounts of mold growth are found, school staff should be able to remove the mold by carefully following the practices and procedures described.
 Detailed cleaning methods should be used to capture and trap mold particles during removal from non-porous smooth surfaces.
 When thorough cleaning is unlikely to succeed, removal of the contaminated materials is advised.
 Considerations for protecting school occupants and limiting the spread of contaminants are also described in the MDH guidance.
 When contamination is extensive or beyond the abilities of the school district's staff who perform routine cleaning, it is recommended that experienced and trained workers perform mold removal and clean-up.

-The Minnesota Department of Health has no regulatory authority specific to mold in schools.
-The Indoor Air Unit will provide assistance to school districts, if requested by school officials.
-Depending on the problem, the assistance may be general information on mold and/or technical advice regarding testing, data interpretation and contaminant removal.
-MDH does not perform mold or other types of indoor air quality testing.
+The Minnesota Department of Health does not have regulatory authority specific to mold in schools, nor does it perform mold or other indoor air quality tests.
+The Indoor Air Unit will provide assistance to school districts if requested by school officials.
+This assistance may range from general information about mold to technical advice about testing, data interpretation and contaminant removal.